mewler/mewbot/design-docs/README.md

 +-------------------------------+------------------------------+------------------------------+
 ```

+### Datastore Editing UI

+- Datastores will need to be editable in the UI.
+Esepecially moderated datastores
+- Datastore moderated
+- Clear button

 ### Reviewing Logs

 ### Testing + Committing Changes

-Test mode -- because stuff will be in version control, there should be a
+Test mode — because stuff will be in version control, there should be a
 button to apply your changes temporarily without committing them.
 This should force your to keep the test tab open and "active" otherwise
 it'll revert to the known config.